ugurdogrusoz/visuall/doc/DG.md

 ### Object tab

 As explained in the [User Guide](UG.md), this tab is used to inspect a selected object's properties.
 In case of multiple selection, common properties are shown here.
-The content of this tab is automatically generated and is not meant to be customizable.
+The content of this tab is automatically generated and is *not* meant to be customizable.

 ### Group tab

 Visu*all* uses [a Cytoscape.js extension](https://github.com/iVis-at-Bilkent/cytoscape.js-expand-collapse) to group nodes into compound nodes to better manage complexity.
 The sample application provides one generic way to group nodes using [the Markov clustering algorithm](https://js.cytoscape.org/#collection/clustering) provided by Cytoscape.js core and one application specific way (i.e. by director).

-ToDo: can be customized?

 ### Filter tab

 As explained in the [User Guide](UG.md), this tab is used to filter the graph based on node/edge type or by putting together rules using graph object properties.
-The content of this tab is automatically generated and is not meant to be customizable.
+The content of this tab is automatically generated and is *not* meant to be customizable.

 ### Query tab